wiktorwojcik112/hier/README.md

 # About Hier Language
 Hier is my second attempt at making a programming language (previous was GoldByte, but it had bad architecture, so it was easier to start from the  beginning).
 This time I decided to do actual research (Thanks for Crafting Interpreters).
-It runs code by interpreting AST so it is not very fast, but it currently works and writing a bytecode VM is a possibility.
-There are a issues with it and it is not perfect, but with time it will improve.
+It runs code by interpreting AST, so it is not very fast, but it currently works and writing a bytecode VM is a possibility.
+There are issues with it, and it is not perfect, but with time it will improve.

 # Usage
 Hier is written in Rust, so you will need to install its toolchain, if you don't have it.
 Go to www.rust-lang.org/learn/get-started for help.